midhunkalarikkal/FullDomain/Notes/React.md

 - store
 - middleware (optional)
 - `Important Rule` : we should never mutate the state directly.
-- `Why?` : Redux expects pure functions, and mutating state directly will cause bugs in time-travel debugging and unexpected UI behavior.
+- `Why?` : Redux expects pure functions otherwise it will break the predicatable data bahaviour.

 `How do we handle state in Vanilla Redux?`
 ```js